kodema5/node-flow/Readme.md

         a.b=1&a.b=2                     { a: { b: [1, 2] } }

         _* are reserved for flags
+        .* params will not be passed to next in chain

     flags:
         _type=method|builder            to override builder's type